 The Team comprises five staff led by the Examinations and Academic Appeals Manager, Lorna Kempster.
 The Team is located in Ashby House (2nd Floor) in Chelmsford and St. George House (2nd Floor) in Cambridge.

-The Examination Timetable for Semester 1 resits in April 2013 will be published on 15th March 2013.
+The Examination Timetable for Semester 1 examinations in January 2014 will be published on 15th November 2013.

 Anglia Ruskin operates a searchable database for you to find out information specific to each of the examinations for any particular module.
 In addition, students and staff can also access information about examination times and dates via the main Examination Timetable web facility.